 The Cambridge Redevelopment Authority (CRA) purchased 93-99 Bishop Allen Drive (known as "Nonprofit Row") in the fall of 2019.
 The building provides affordable office space in the heart of Central Square, and has had a 55-year long tenure as a center for social services.
 While the building remains a bustling site for social services, it suffers from deferred maintenance.
 CPA funds would support a multi-million dollar renovation project that the CRA plans to undertake during the first half of 2021.
-The building's historic preservation needs include masonry repointing, brick repair and infill, lintel repair, lintel replacement, brownstone windowsill repair and replacement, vinyl siding removal and window repair.
-The requested appropriation would cover the approximate cost of the full masonry repointing, but funds could be applied to any part of the scope. (\$330,000)
+The building's historic preservation needs include masonry repointing, brick repair and infill, lintel repair, lintel replacement, brownstone windowsill repair and replacement, vinyl siding removal and window repair. (\$330,000)